Health & Safety FAQ

 Q: What are housekeeping services like during my stay?

-A: Dream Downtown will offer limited housekeeping services upon request only, and without guests in the room.
-Turndown service will be suspended until further notice.
+A: Dream Midtown will offer daily housekeeping services, and without guests in the room.
 All reusable collateral, including newspapers and magazines, have been removed from rooms.
-Menus will be available through the Guest Services app in the TV.
-Extra pillows and blankets are available on request.
-Specific sanitization consideration is paid to the following areas: desks, counter tops, tables, chairs, phones, tablets, remotes, thermostats, cabinetry, pulls and hardware, doors, doorknobs, bathroom vanities and accessories, bathroom fixtures and hardware, windows, mirrors, frames, lights, lighting controls, closets, hangers and other guest room amenities.
+Menus will be available digitally via a QR code provided at check-in.
+Extra pillows and blankets will be available on request.
+Specific sanitization consideration will be paid to the following areas: desks, counter tops, tables, chairs, phones, remotes, thermostats, cabinetry, pulls and hardware, doors, doorknobs, bathroom vanities and accessories, bathroom fixtures and hardware, windows, mirrors, frames, lights, lighting controls, closets, hangers and other guest room amenities.

 Q: What are in-room dining services like during my stay?